 Departing from Egg Harbor, Door County Trolleys offers sightseeing tours in its vintage-inspired trolleys.
 With 16 different tours in-which to choose, find family tours to ghost tours to light house tours and more.
 The family tour is just 30 minutes long so it is one of the top things to do in Door County Wisconsin with kids.

 Located at 8030 Wisconsin Highway 42 in Egg Harbor.
 Open daily from 8:30 a.m. to 7 p.m. during the summer season with speciality tours in fall, spring and winter.
-Tickets start at $12.95.
+Tickets start at $12.95 for the family ride.

 Door County offers an ideal location for growing several crops, like tart cherries and apples.
 For those who would like to pick-your-own, the Lautenbach’s Orchard Country Wine and Market offers both cherry and apple picking.